-- A foreign company may acquire a Swiss company (absorption by emigration) or form a new foreign company with a Swiss company (combination by emigration), provided the Swiss company can prove that: - a. all of its assets and liabilities will be transferred to the foreign company with the merger; and - b. the equity and membership rights will be adequately maintained in the foreign company. - The Swiss company must comply with all provisions of Swiss law applicable to the transferring company. - The creditors must be invited to file their claims by public notification announcing the forthcoming merger.
-Article 46 of the Mergers Act of 3 October 2003 applies by analogy. - All other aspects of the merger are governed by the law applicable to the foreign acquiring company.
+- a. all of its assets and liabilities will be transferred to the foreign company with the merger; and - the equity and membership rights will be adequately maintained in the foreign company. - 2 The Swiss company must comply with all provisions of Swiss law applicable to the transferring company. - 3 The creditors must be invited to file their claims by public notification announcing the forthcoming merger.
+Article 46 of the Mergers Act of 3 October 2003100 applies by analogy. - 4 All other aspects of the merger are governed by the law applicable to the foreign acquiring company.